skovy/skovy.dev/content/blog/tools-for-evolving-a-design-system/index.md

 } from "design-system";
 ```

-What seemed like a simple rename now has all sorts and we _only covered the
+What seemed like a simple rename now has all sorts of cases and we _only covered
-imports_, not the actual usages.
-For example, a global search and replace for
+the  imports_, not the actual usages.
+For example, a global search and replace
-`<Box` (opening JSX) would also match something like `<BoxContainer` which shouldn't be renamed.
+for `<Box` (opening JSX) would also match something like `<BoxContainer` which
+shouldn't be renamed.

 You can imagine similar problems when renaming props, especially ones with
 common names such as `type`.
 How would you begin searching for the `type` prop